PopupMaker/PopupMaker-Extension-Boilerplate/README.md

  * The `admin` folder is provided for reference.
 Any code that is explicit to the dashboard belongs here.
  * The `assets` folder contains subfolders for `css`, `img`, and `js` files.
 Common sense applies.

+## Credits

+ * Credit for this is due to both the Easy Digital Downloads team & in particular [Dan Griffiths](http://ghost1227.com/)

 ## License

 The Popup Maker Extension Boilerplate is licensed under the GPL v2 or later.